Reinhard Gehlen: Cold War

-Gehlen Organisation, 1947–56
+Gehlen Organization, 1947–1956

 After he started working for the U.S. Government, Gehlen was subordinate to US Army G-2 (Intelligence).
-He resented this arrangement and in 1947, the year after his Organisation was established, Gehlen arranged for a transfer to the Central Intelligence Agency (CIA).
-The agency kept close control of the Gehlen Organisation, because during the early years of the Cold War of 1945–91, Gehlen's agents were providing the United States Federal Government with more than 70% of its intelligence on the Soviet armed forces.
+He resented this arrangement and in 1947, the year after his Organization was established, Gehlen arranged for a transfer to the Central Intelligence Agency (CIA).
+The agency kept close control of the Gehlen Organization, because during the early years of the Cold War of 1945–91, Gehlen's agents were providing the United States Federal Government with more than 70% of its intelligence on the Soviet armed forces.

 Early in 1948, Gehlen Org Spymasters began receiving detailed reports from their sources throughout the Soviet Zone of covert East German remilitarization long before any West German politicians had even thought of such a thing.
-Further operations by the Gehlen Org produced detailed reports about Soviet construction and testing of the MiG-15 jet-propelled aircraft, which United States airmen flying F86 fighters would soon to face in aerial combat during the Korean War.
+Further operations by the Gehlen Org produced detailed reports about Soviet construction and testing of the MiG-15 jet-propelled aircraft, which United States airmen flying F-86 fighters would soon to face in aerial combat during the Korean War.

-Between 1947 and 1955, agents of the Gehlen Organisation also interviewed every German PoW who returned to West Germany from captivity in the Soviet Union.
-The network employed hundreds of former Wehrmacht and SS officers, and also recruited many agents from within the massive anti-Communist Soviet and East European refugee communities throughout Western Europe.
-They observed the operations of the railroad systems, airfields, and ports of the USSR, and their secret agents infiltrated the Baltic Soviet Republics and the Ukrainian SSR.
+Between 1947 and 1955, the Gehlen Organization also debriefed every German PoW who returned to West Germany from captivity in the Soviet GULAG.
+The network employed hundreds of former Wehrmacht military intelligence and some SS officers, and also recruited many other agents from within the massive anti-Communist ethnic German, Soviet, and East European refugee communities throughout Western Europe.
+They were accordingly able to develop detailed maps of the railroad systems, airfields, and ports of the USSR, and the Org's field agents even infiltrated the Baltic Soviet Republics and the Ukrainian SSR.

-Among the Org's earliest counterespionage successes was Operation Bohemia, which began in March 1948 after Bozena Hajek, the sister in law of Czechoslovak Socialist Republic military intelligence chief Captain Vojtech Jerabek, defected to the American Zone.
-After learning from Hajek that Captain Jerabek was secretly expressing anti-communist opinions to his family, the Org dispatched a Czech refugee and veteran field agent codenamed "Ondrej" to make contact with the Captain and his family in Prague.
-During the night of 8-9 November 1948, after being warned by "Ondrej" of an imminent Stalinist witch hunt for "rootless cosmopolitans" within the Czechoslovak officer corps, Captain Jerabek and two other senior Czechoslovakian military intelligence officers crossed the border into the American Zone and defected to the West.
-In addition to several lists of Czechoslovakian spies in West Germany, Captain Jerabek also carried the keys to breaking Czechoslovakian intelligence's codes.
-The results were nothing less than devastating for Czechoslovakian espionage and led to multiple arrests and convictions.
+Among the Org's earliest counterespionage successes was Operation Bohemia, which began in March 1948 after Božena Hájková, the sister in law of Czechoslovak military intelligence officer Captain Vojtěch Jeřábek, defected to the American Zone and applied for political asylum in the United States.
+After learning from Hájková that Captain Jeřábek was secretly expressing anti-communist opinions to his family, the Org dispatched a Czech refugee and veteran field agent codenamed "Ondřej" to make contact with the Captain and his family in Prague.
+During the night of 8–9 November 1948, after being warned by "Ondřej" of an imminent Stalinist witch hunt for "rootless cosmopolitans" within the Czechoslovak officer corps, Captain Jeřábek and two other senior military intelligence officers crossed the border into the American Zone and defected to the West.
+In addition to several lists of Czechoslovak spies in West Germany, Captain Jeřábek also carried the keys to breaking Czechoslovak intelligence's codes.
+The results were nothing less than devastating for Czechoslovak espionage and led to multiple arrests and convictions.